givo/lib-kurento/README.md

 # Lib-Kurento

-A typescript library for simplifying Kurento endpoints initializations and usage.
+A typescript library for simplifying the use of Kurento in Node.js.

 ## Motivation